eove/orca/example/docs/offline_vault_ceremony.md

 The value displayed should match *C<sub>vault</sub>* grabbed from the QR code above.

-> [!Tip]
-> In the backup archive, 👥`team members` will also have access to the session recording.\
+In the backup archive, 👥`team members` will also have access to the session recording.\
-> All sessions are stored in `orca/recordings/ceremony-*.cast`, and can be viewed using:\
+All sessions are stored in `orca/recordings/ceremony-*.cast`, and can be viewed using:\
-> `nix develop --command asciinema cat /path/to/orca/recordings/ceremony.cast`
+`nix develop --command asciinema play /path/to/orca/recordings/ceremony.cast` The recording should match what the team members experienced from the unsealing of the vault to sealing it back.

 <table width=100% style="border:2px dotted dodgerblue;"><td style="padding:0;">